gianlazz/Lazztech.Cloud/GianDevNotes.md

 I removed postgresql db context and connection string setup that used the docker enviroment variable in place of just using the configuration.

 I need to register the LazztechContext with the ClientFacade startup.

+The Mosh video says that aspnet doesn't really work well with migrations and multiple dbcontext.